-The material contained on the cover page, in the body and in the Appendices to this Preliminary Official Statement is to be read in their entirety.
 Except for the information expressly attributed to other sources, all information has been provided by the Issuer.
-The presentation of information herein, including tables of receipts from various taxes, is intended to show recent historic information, and is not intended to indicate future or continuing trends in the financial position or other affairs of the Issuer.
+The presentation of information herein, including all tables, is intended to show recent historical information, and is not intended to indicate future or continuing trends in the financial position or other affairs of the City.
 No representation is made that past experience, as might be shown by such financial or other information, will necessarily continue or be repeated in the future.
-Bond Counsel has not assisted in the preparation of this Preliminary Official Statement.
-Except to the extent described under the sections captioned "LEGAL MATTERS," Bond Counsel expresses no opinion as to the accuracy or sufficiency of any other information contained herein.
+Ranson Financial Group LLC, Wichita, Kansas, the Financial Advisor, has assisted in the preparation of the Preliminary Official Statement, but has not verified all of the factual information contained herein, nor has it conducted a detailed investigation of the affairs of the City for the purposes of passing upon the accuracy or completeness of this Preliminary Official Statement.
+Bond Counsel has not assisted in the preparation nor reviewed this Preliminary Official Statement, except to the extent described under the section captioned "LEGAL MATTERS," and accordingly Bond Counsel expresses no opinion as to the accuracy or sufficiency of any other information contained herein.